Bathula-18/data-engineering-practice/week2_sql/README.md

-# Week 2 SQL Practice

-## Source
-Practiced SQL using W3Schools.

-## Topics Covered
-- SELECT
-- WHERE
-- ORDER BY
-- COUNT, SUM
-- GROUP BY
-- JOIN

-## Files
-- practice_queries.sql → basic queries
-- joins_and_aggregation.sql → joins + aggregation

 ## Learning

-This week I understood:
+This week I practiced basic SQL and got more comfortable with queries.

-- how to filter data using WHERE
+- used WHERE to filter data based on conditions
-- how to join two tables
+- understood how JOIN works between two tables
-- how to calculate totals using GROUP BY
+- practiced GROUP BY to calculate totals
+- used COUNT and SUM for basic reporting

+Still need to practice more on writing queries faster without thinking too much.